VerdantFox/alignment_script/README.txt

     cmd

+    Hit enter.
 The command prompt will open.

 3.)
 Open the folder "alignment_script" in file explorer.